Bubobubobubobubo/sardine/docs/technical/installation.md

 # Installation

-!!! tips "Installing from Pypi or from a package manager"
-    Installation of **Sardine**  using Pypi is not yet available.

 The installation of **Sardine** is done in two separate steps that you can go through in any order: